 6.24.9.1.1.
 The exterior courtesy lamps may be switched ON and/or switched OFF manually or automatically.

 6.24.9.1.2.
-The exterior courtesy lamp or lamps may vary in luminous intensity and/or apparent surface.
+The exterior courtesy lamp or lamps may vary in luminous intensity and/or vary in apparent surface.
 The photometric characteristics of the exterior courtesy lamp(s) may vary in relation to the position of vehicle users.
 No sharp variation of intensity shall be observed during transition.

 6.24.9.1.3.
 The exterior courtesy lamp(s) shall not flash.